lumoslabs/txbr/README.md

 </html>
 ```

-There are several important bits in the example above:
+### The `connected_content` Tag

-1. Every template you would like Txbr to manage must contain these three required Liquid tags: `assign project_slug`, `assign resource_slug`, and `connected_content`.
-The first two correspond to the Transifex project and resource in which you would like to store the template's strings, and the third is the mechanism by which translations are fetched and inserted into the template when it is previewed or delivered.
+Every template you would like Txbr to manage should include at least one `connected_content` tag.
+Each tag must include a URL with `project_slug` and `resource_slug` as GET parameters.
+These correspond to the Transifex project and resource you would like to store the template's strings in.

-2. The project slug should correspond to a valid Transifex project.
+The project slug should correspond to a valid Transifex project.
 You'll need to create the project in Transifex, then copy the slug from the URL.

-3. The resource slug should be unique within the Transifex project and must only contain uppercase and lowercase letters, numbers, underscores (i.e. "_"), and dashes (i.e. "-").
+The resource slug should be unique within the Transifex project and must only contain uppercase and lowercase letters, numbers, underscores (i.e. "\_"), and dashes (i.e. "-").
 It's a safe bet to simply use the template's API identifier found at the bottom of the template's configuration page.
 Txbr itself places no restrictons on and performs no validation against this field, so it can contain any custom slug you want.

-4. The `connected_content` tag fetches translated content from Transifex using the project and resource slugs you assigned earlier in the locale of the "current" user.
-When previewing your template, the locale can be set in the left-hand sidebar via a simulated current user.
+### Translating Content

-5. Notice the `{{strings.header.title | default: "Buy my stuff!}}` tag.
-This defines and fetches a string at the key `header.title`, with a default English value of "Buy my stuff!"
-Txbr uses this key and default value to construct the translation file it will submit to Transifex.
+Strings can be inserted into the template using liquid tags.
+For example, the `{{strings.header.title | default: "Buy my stuff!}}` tag above defines and fetches a string at the key `header.title`, with a default English value of "Buy my stuff!"
+Txbr uses this key and default value to construct the translation file it will ultimately submit to Transifex.
 Providing a default value allows for easy template construction and previewing, since your template probably won't be translated immediately.
 Braze will fall back to this value if the translation doesn't yet exist.
 Liquid tags that do not specify a default value will not be included in the submission to Transifex.
 Finally, pay close attention to the `strings.` prefix.
 It corresponds to the `connected_content` tag's `:save strings` option.
 The `:save` option tells Braze to store the translated strings in a template variable called `strings`, which can then be used to grab individual strings.
 The value given to `:save` must be the same value used as the key prefix.
 For example, simply typing `{{header.title}}` won't work.

 ### Enabling Translation